anialoyann/DS223-project/README.md

 After running `docker-compose up --build`, you can access each component of the application at the following URLs:

 - **Streamlit Frontend**: [http://localhost:8501](http://localhost:8501)
   The main interface for managing customers, built with Streamlit.
-Use this to add customers, see the Dashboard and run the A/B Test to sent the emails and see the results.
+Use this to add customers, see the Dashboard and run the A/B Test to send the emails and see the results.

 - **FastAPI Backend**: [http://localhost:8000](http://localhost:8000)
   The backend API where requests are processed.
 You can use tools like [Swagger UI](http://localhost:8000/docs) (provided by FastAPI) to explore the API endpoints and their details.